Dive the 'Oriskany,' the World's Largest Artificial Reef

 I’m standing near Pensacola Pass, a deep-water artery allowing large ships to travel from the Gulf of Mexico into Pensacola Bay.
 The bay swirls before me, heavy and gray.
-Raindrops large enough to make a “plonk” sound fall.
+Raindrops large enough to make a “plonk” sound are falling.

 These iron-fist images fit with my work today, writing about the decommissioned USS Oriskany.
 The aircraft carrier rests roughly 22 miles southeast of the pass, in waters 212 feet deep.
 She’s now the planet’s largest artificial reef.
 Those in the know call her the “Mighty O.” To the wags at CNN, she’s the “great carrier reef.”